-An EU national, as of right is entitled to live and work in Gibraltar.
-Such a resident would be liable to Gibraltar tax on his/her income in the same way as Gibraltarians who are ordinarily resident in Gibraltar.
+EEA nationals (EU as well as Switzerland, Norway and Iceland) are entitled.
+Such a resident would be liable to Gibraltar tax on their income in the same way as Gibraltarians who are ordinarily resident in Gibraltar.

 There are two special low-tax regimes available in Gibraltar which are known locally as Category 2 Residence and HEPPS status.
 Further information appears below.

-In order to qualify for Category 2 Residence, it is necessary to establish two things: (1) ownership of assets, which can include property and shares, worth in excess of £2 Million and (2) the availability to the applicant of approved residential accommodation in Gibraltar for his/her exclusive use.
+To qualify for Category 2 Status applicants must establish two main things: (1) ownership of assets, which can include property and shares, worth in excess of £2 Million and (2) the availability to the applicant of approved residential accommodation in Gibraltar for their exclusive use.

 A residential property approved by the Finance Centre Director must be purchased or rented within two months of being granted Category 2 Residence.

-The amount of tax payable to the Gibraltar Government currently ranges between a minimum of £22,000 and a maximum of £30,000 per annum maximum.
-The precise amount of tax will depend upon: (i) how much money is remitted to the applicant in Gibraltar and (ii) the amount of taxable income earned by the applicant within Gibraltar in each financial year.
+The amount of tax payable to the Gibraltar Government currently ranges between a minimum of £37,000 to £44,740 per annum.
+The precise amount of tax will depend upon: (a) how much money is remitted to the applicant in Gibraltar and (b) the amount of taxable income earned by the applicant within Gibraltar in each financial year.
 Payment of the tax is due on 1st November in each year.

 The following documents must be produced.

-- Documentation showing wealth in excess of £2 Million.
+- Documentation showing net wealth in excess of £2 Million.

 - A character reference from a bank and a second one from a lawyer, accountant or other bank.